 Alternatively, you can join the credit union by joining the Thousand Oaks Alliance for the Arts.

 First Internet Bank is an online-only bank that’s been around since 1999.
-They offer a Business Money Market Savings account that requires a minimum deposit of just $100 to open.
+They offer a Business Money Market Savings account that requires an initial deposit of just $100 to open.

 The account allows for six transactions per month, and ATM cards are only issued to sole proprietors.

-Wings Financial Credit Union offers business owners some of the most advantageous MMAs around, with APY rates that go as high as 0.80%.
+Wings Financial Credit Union offers business owners some of the most advantageous MMAs around.

-However, before you start counting the interest, do be aware that to get the maximum rate of 0.80%, you’ll need to maintain a balance of $250,000 or more.
+However, before you start counting the interest, do be aware that to get the maximum rate, you’ll need to maintain a balance of $2,000,000 or more.

 Lower balances earn more modest rates, which start at 0.10% for balances less than $10,000 before inching their way up.